Confederation Centre Art Gallery: Permanent collection

 As of June 2017, the art museum's permanent collection includes over 17,000 works by Canadian artists.
-The permanent collection began in 1964, and has a mandate to develop exhibit Canadian visual arts, with and its collection reflect on Canadian identity and the origin and evolution of the country.
+The permanent collection was begun by founding director, Moncrieff Williamson, in 1964, and has a mandate to develop exhibit Canadian visual arts, with and its collection reflect on Canadian identity and the origin and evolution of the country.
 Works in the collection were either directly purchased from the art museum, bequeathed to, or donated to the art museum.

 The collection includes digital media presentations, drawings, installation art, painting, photography, printmaking, sculptures.
 Most of the museum's holdings are works of contemporary art; although its collection does include works from the 19th and early 20th centuries, including works by Fanny Amelia Bayfield, Kathleen Daly, Cornelius Krieghoff, and George Pepper.
 The museum's collection includes specialized areas, like the Confederation Mural Collection, which includes works by Jean Paul Lemieux, and Jane Ash Poitras.
 The collection also includes works by Indigenous Canadians, including Robert Houle.

 The museum's permanent collection also includes a specialized historical components, featuring a specialized research collection of works by Robert Harris, and the Lucy Maud Montgomery Collection, which includes sixteen novel manuscripts from the author.
 The Expo 67 Collection of Fine Craft features works made for the 1967 World's Fair.